-7) IS PAIN AND SUFFERING COMPENSABLE?
+ARE PAIN AND SUFFERING RELATING TO A WRONGFUL DEATH COMPENSABLE?

 Pain and suffering prior to the decedent’s death may be claimed if the loved one did not die instantaneously.

-8) WHO CAN PURSUE A RELATING LOSS OF CONSORTIUM CLAIM?
+WHO CAN PURSUE A RELATING LOSS OF CONSORTIUM CLAIM?

 The surviving spouse, and due to a recent Supreme Court ruling, the children of a person who has died as a result of another person’s negligent, reckless or intentional act can recover for the loss of their ability to enjoy the companionship of their spouse throughout their lifetime.
-Such a claim is derivative of the claim for wrongful death, but accrues in favor of the surviving spouse, rather than of the estate.
-Compensable damages for loss of consortium include loss of the spouse’s affections, companionship and sexual relations.
+Such a claim is derivative of the claim for wrongful death but accrues in favor of the surviving spouse, rather than of the estate.
+Compensable damages for loss of consortium include loss of the spouse’s affections, companionship, and sexual relations.
 Our lawyer assists loved ones in articulating and quantifying the value of a claim for loss of consortium.

-9) CAN A BYSTANDER PURSUE A CLAIM FOR EMOTIONAL DISTRESS?
+11) CAN A BYSTANDER PURSUE A CLAIM FOR EMOTIONAL DISTRESS?

-Under certain circumstances, family members who witness the death of a family member are entitled to pursue a claim for bystander emotional distress for the shock and emotional and psychological trauma they have endured.
+Under certain circumstances, family members who witness the death of a family member are entitled to pursue a claim.
+The claim is for bystander emotional distress for the shock and emotional and psychological trauma they have endured.
 If a person is a close family member (child, parent, spouse or sibling) and they either witnessed the death of a loved one, or arrived on the scene of the accident and witnessed the deceased person in the same or similar condition as when they had passed away, the family member may be entitled to compensation.

-10) WHAT ARE SOME TYPES OF WRONGFUL DEATH CASES?
+12) WHAT ARE SOME TYPES OF WRONGFUL DEATH CASES?

-These are the most serious personal injury cases and can arise out of a many types of accidents.
+These are the most serious personal injury cases and can arise out of many types of accidents.
 Accordingly, handling this type of case requires a high level of knowledge and skill in personal injury law.

 Our firm has successfully handled hundreds of cases involving: